np/alot/docs/source/usage/modes/search.rst

 .. describe:: tag

-    add tags to all messages in the thread
+    add/remove tags to all messages in the thread

     argument
         comma separated list of tags
+            if the tag starts with '-' it is removed if the tag starts with '+' or no special symbol it is added

     optional arguments
         :---no-flush: postpone a writeout to the index (Defaults to: 'True').